edwinyung/fake-news-feed-MVP/README.md

 Fork and clone this repo
 cd into the project directory
+Go to https://newsapi.org/ and get API key, put this in a .env file in a main directory like so:
+NEWS_API_KEY={YOUR API KEY HERE}

 run npm i
 node app.js
 then go into localhost, sign up, and login